Pints, Pounds, & Pâté

 Why Edinburgh, Scotland is the Best European City for First-Time American Travelers

-Though I consider myself a fairly seasoned traveler at this point, I actually didn't take my first trip to Europe until I was in my mid-20's.
+Though I consider myself a fairly seasoned traveler, I didn't take my first trip to Europe until I was in my mid-20's.
 While I enjoyed the Europe travel planning immensely, I was also pretty overwhelmed.

 Which city should we visit?